-Grant (BCPS Grant Name) Funding Source Allocation Amount Duration of Grant Staff Descriptor BCPS Management Department Family Counseling Program Grant (FCP) Broward County Community Partnerships Divisions 1,654,232.00 3 Years renewed annually Sunsets 09/30/2024 35 Funds programs and services for family and individual counseling in school setting.
+Grant (BCPS Grant Name) Funding Source Allocation Amount Duration of Grant Staff Descriptor BCPS Management Department Family Counseling Program Grant (FCP) Broward County Community Partnerships Divisions \$1,654,232 3Years renewed annually Sunsets 09/30/2024 35 Funds programs and services for family and individual counseling in school setting.
 Available to students and families in Broward.
-Utilizes evidence- based treatment modalities including Cognitive Behavior Therapy (CBT).
+Utilizes evidence-based treatment modalities including Cognitive Behavior Therapy (CBT).
 Student Services Bureau of Justice Assistance (BJA) Stop School Violence: Prevention & Mental Health Training Broward Staff, Teachers, Organizations, Parents & Students (STOPS) Violence!
-USDOJ \$500,000 3 Years Sunsets 09/30/2023 (additional one- year extension pending approval) 0.5 Enables the "Start with Hello" and "Say Something" curricula to be delivered to three cohorts of schools.
+USDOJ \$500,000 3Years Sunsets 09/30/2023 (additional one-year extension pending approval) 1 Enables the "Start with Hello" and "Say Something" curricula to be delivered to three cohorts of schools.
 "Start with Hello" teaches students about social isolation and how to make connections to bridge those gaps.
 "Say Something" teaches students the signs and signals of potential violence, especially social media, and how to take the information and report to a trusted adult.
 Both programs are sustained through the establishment of Students Against Violence Everywhere (SAVE) clubs.
-Student Services BJA Stop School Violence: Prevention & Mental Health Training Broward Staff, Teachers, Organizations, Parents & Students (STOPS) Violence!
-USDOJ \$628,201 3 Years Sunsets 09/30/2023 (one year extension approved through 9/30/24) 0.5 Enables the "Start with Hello" and "Say Something" curricula to be delivered to remaining middle and high schools in BCPS that were not part of the 2018 STOPS grant.
+Student Services Grant (BCPS Grant Name) Funding Source Allocation Amount Duration of Grant Staff Descriptor BCPS Management Department BJA Stop School Violence: Prevention & Mental Health Training Broward Staff, Teachers, Organizations, Parents & Students (STOPS) Violence!
+USDOJ \$628,201 3Years Sunsets 09/30/2023 (one year extension approved through 9/30/24) 1 Enables the "Start with Hello" and "Say Something" curricula to be delivered to remaining middle and high schools in BCPS that were not part of the 2018 STOPS grant.
 "Start with Hello" teaches students about social isolation and how to make connections to bridge those gaps.
 "Say Something" teaches students the signs and signals of potential violence, especially social media, and how to take the information and report to a trusted adult.
 Provides funding for the establishment of 25 additional SAVE Promise clubs, and also provides funding to sustain the clubs established by the 2018 STOPS grant.
 In addition, BCPS will pilot a new program to combat child abuse.
 Lauren's Kids, Safer Smarter Schools will empower children with tools to protect them from abuse, along with important esteem and safety issues such as bulling, internet safety and empowerment.
 Student Services